Skip to content

 Use OS family (if available) instead of OS version as object title For software import, use the software family as object title instead of the software version.
 E.g. instead of "Windows Server 2008 Standard" only "Windows" with "Server 2008 Standard" as variant.

-Update objecttype When the device already exists as an object in i-doit, you can determine whether the object type is to be updated with help of the assignment (see above) or not.
+Update object type When the device already exists as an object in i-doit, you can determine whether the object type is to be updated with help of the assignment (see above) or not.

 Update object title Should the object title be updated by the import?